“I'm so hungry, I could eat a _____(fill in the blank)!”

 Giving up exercise is not an option—it's part of a healthy lifestyle.
 Understanding that exercise will increase your appetite and arming yourself with steps to keep it in check is part of the plan for success.

-Why are you hungry?
+Why are you hungry after working out?

 - Exercise increases appetite